Caught in a Webb of Rockin’ Excellence

 I think I’m a pretty good father.
 And a readable writer.
 But I’m really, really good at making lists.
 I’m not as great at completing them, although CTMQ has allowed me to actually do that on occasion.
 (And this is when my brain gets fizzy and I start thinking about stuff like how there’s a Connecticut Dinosaur Trail but it doesn’t include the Joe Webb Peoples Museum and how it should and if only I… breeeeeeathe, Wood, breathe.

-This museum was one of those rare museums that I stumbled upon a few years after “completing” my museum list.
+This museum was one of those rare museums that I stumbled upon a few years while auditing my museum list.
 I find great joy in those moments, which I think surprises a few people.
-Nah, for me, finding things to add to lists is like Christmas.
+For me, finding things to add to lists is like Christmas.
 I get emails all the time from well-meaning readers alerting me to something about which I was already aware.
 One out of every hundred or so contains a new nugget – and yes, I love that.

 I had reached out to Wesleyan regarding the access issues for this little museum.
 It’s only “open” when a specific professor is there to open it for you.
 I was in Middletown on Wesleyan’s campus for something else, and even though my first email attempt was non-committal, I decided to give the Joe Webb Peoples Museum a shot.